wernsey/bitmap/README.md

 }
 ```

-The code is licensed under the terms of the MIT License.
+The code is licensed under the terms of the [MIT-0][] License.
 See the file
 [LICENSE](LICENSE) for details.

-**TODO** - change to the MIT-0 license
+Attribution is appreciated, but not required.

 [MIT-0]: https://en.wikipedia.org/wiki/MIT_License#MIT_No_Attribution_License